 GE, Siemens, Toshiba, and Philips are the four biggest names in CT manufacturing.
 If you're only interested one of them, you’ve just eliminated 75% of your options.
 That may be worth doing if your tech is trained on all GE or if your radiologist is a diehard Siemens apologist... but in general, try to keep your options open.
 For example- GE is usually about 30% more expensive to purchase than its counterparts but, in many places, can be less expensive to maintain.
 Considerations like this will help you look not just at a CTs sticker price, but also the cost of owning it for years to come.

 Does the system you're considering meet federal standards?

 For those purchasing a system for use in the US, it will be important to make sure that any prospective system meets NEMA standard XR-29.
 Legislation tied to these standards will affect your reimbursements.

 What is your budget?

-You’re thinking “WAIT!
+I'm sure some of you are thinking “WAIT!
 I can’t tell you my budget, you’ll try to sell me a Pinto for the Maserati price!”
+Well, if you're not ready to have that conversation just yet, this video will help you set your expectations.
 Here are some guidelines for installed pricing on refurbished CT scanners:

-*These are "Installed" price ranges.
-Applications training, site drawings and annual service agreements ("warranties" ranging from $50,000-$130,000) are additional components often built into a full "turn-key" purchase price.
+Note that these price ranges include the system itself and installation.
+Applications training, site drawings, and annual service agreements ("warranties" ranging from $50,000-$130,000) are additional components often built into a full "turn-key" purchase price.